-The Greater Shepparton City Council website has been built to conform to W3C (World Wide Web Consortium) guidelines for accessibility.
-Accessibility features have been employed to make the website more accessible to everyone, including those with visual, motor or cognitive disabilities.
+Greater Shepparton City Council's websites have been built to conform to W3C (World Wide Web Consortium) guidelines for accessibility.
+Accessibility features have been employed to make our websites more accessible to everyone, including those with visual, motor or cognitive disabilities.

 Navigation and links

 - An invisible ‘Skip to content’ link has been provided at the top of each page of this website to enable users with screen readers to go directly to the content area of the page, bypassing the navigation.
 This link is hidden by default but can be accessed by screen readers, or by tapping the TAB key.

 - A text-only site map provides links to all sections of the site in a more accessible format.
 The sitemap can be accessed via a link at the bottom of each page.